 I was born in England, in the Worth Valley district of West Yorkshire, part of the Pennine Way.
 I spent many hours as a child walking the moors where the Bronte sisters walked around Haworth, stopping at Top Withens (from the book, Wuthering Heights) to soak in the views of the valleys and moorland.
 The breathtaking sights and soothing sounds of nature echoing over the valley instilled in me a passion to write.

 At fourteen, I came to Canada with my parents and I’ve made this wonderful country my home.
-I married an English man and we have three grown children and four adorable grandchildren.
+I married an Englishman and we have three grown children and four amazing grandchildren.
 We call our home the White Rose Shire because the surroundings remind us of our roots in England, and I’m a geek when it comes to the Lord Of The Rings.

 I am very blessed.